An adventurous trip for families and nature lovers of all ages.

 What is the food like in Costa Rica?

-Don’t worry, you will be fine as the local and most popular breakfast dish that is being served in Sodas (small informal local restaurants) is Gallo Pinto – rice and beans and they usually come with plantains, eggs, sour cream, tortillas and cheese.
-For lunch (usually the main meal) you can have a Casado (sin carne – without meat), which is like the Gallo Pinto, but with the additional salad and other vegetables.
-Other vegetarian dishes you can find on the menu are black beans soup or corn pancakes.
+Lunch is usually the main meal and a Casado (sin carne – without meat) is often a good choice.
+This dish is a little like Gallo Pinto, but comes with additional salad and other vegetables.
+Other vegetarian dishes you tend to find on the menu are black bean soup or corn pancakes.
 Nowadays even lodges in the remoter areas can cater for vegans and vegetarians, although it’s still advised to give them some advanced notice.

 Are credit cards accepted in Costa Rica?